Pharmaceutical: Injectables

 • External Decontamination / Decon Isolators

-• Vial Filling Line Isolators, QC / Lab Isolators, and pass-box modules
+• Vial Filling Line Isolators, QC and Lab Isolators, and pass-box modules

 Key design features across Schematic’s injectable isolator systems include: